AI in Sports and Fitness

 Athlete Employment and Monitoring

 Professional sports organizations employing athletes face the same worker AI rules as other employers.
 Performance monitoring needs transparency.
+AI computer vision compliance tools used for motion tracking and biomechanical analysis must be documented.
+AI biometric identification compliance requirements apply to any athlete identification or access systems.
 Emotion recognition is prohibited.
 Contract decisions influenced by AI need human oversight.
+Operational tools like Notion AI used for team management and documentation carry minimal compliance burden.

 Youth sports and minor protection add considerations for organizations working with young athletes.